|

 Edward ("Teddie") Walters, P/JX 2639352, was an

-Able Seaman, Royal Navy, HMMGB.
+Able Seaman, Royal Navy, HMMGB (Motor Gun Boat).
 He died on 16 August 1944, and is

 commemorated on the Portsmouth Naval Memorial.
 Panel 83, Column 2.
-He

-was brother to John Walters below
+was brother to John Walters below, and is recorded on the 1911 census at

 1949 - In treasured and loving memory of our dear son[s] ...
 Ever loved

 and sadly missed.
-Their Mum and Dad
+Their Mum and Dad.

 |